Wabinab/xenoblade-chronicles-2/src/39_addam_mother.md

 ---

-Camping on the outskirt of the destroyed village for the night, someone put a pot on top of the campfire while they sat on the rocks arranged in a circle, sharing stories.
+Camping on the outskirt of the destroyed village for the night, someone hung a pot on top of the campfire while they sat on the rocks arranged in a circle, sharing stories.

 "I see...
 So that's when... _What a sad, sad tale, Lora...
 Nghuh nghuh..._" Tears started overflowing Addam's eyes.
 He covered it with his palm.

 Milton sighed, "_Ohhhh, here we go again..._" He got up and offered him his handkerchief.
-He took it and cover his eyes with it.
+He took it and covered his eyes with it.

 While Mikhail was watching, wondering why he would cry so emotionally, someone told him, "Don't let it get cold, now."
 His attention diverted, seeing Milton passing him a bowl.
 He took it from him.